bpdev97/CS450-MPX/UserManual.md

 ### version
 *Usage:*
 The version command displays the current version of MPX and the completion date.
 The version command can be used by typing *version*.

+### showPCB
+*Usage:*
+The showPCB checks to see if the PCB name exists in the in the ready queue, readySuspended queue, blocked queue, or blockedSuspended queue.
+If the PCB exists then the name, class, ready state, blocked state, and priority of the PCB is displayed.
+The showPCB command can be used by typing *showPCB* followed by the name of the PCB.
+For example *showPCB testName* will search the queues for a PCB with the name *testName*.

+### showReady
+*Usage:*
+The showReady command displays the name, class, ready state, blocked state, and priority for all PCBs in the ready queue and readySuspended queue.
+The showReady command can be used by typing *showReady*.

+### showBlocked
+*Usage:*
+The showBlocked command displays the name, class, ready state, blocked state, and priority for all PCBs in the blocked queue and blockedSuspended queue.
+The showBlocked command can be used by typing *showBlocked*.

+### showAll
+*Usage:*
+The showAll command displays the name, class, ready state, blocked state, and priority for all PCBs in the ready queue, readySuspended queue, blocked queue, and blockedSuspended queue.
+The showAll command can be used by typing *showAll*.